 We offer half day and full day trips.
 Half days consist of four hours and full day trips can last eight hours.
 We do make rest stops on our full day trips, especially during summer months when the fish get sluggish in the afternoon from the heat.

-Bag limits for freshwater fishing are published and enforced by the FWC.
-All bag limits for fishing listed here may change without notice, but our fishing captain is knowledgeable and fully aware of all statewide and local fishing bag limits.
+Our fishing captain is knowledgeable and fully aware of all statewide and local fishing bag limits imposed by the FWC.
 We will help you make the most out of your trip without breaking any bag limit laws.

 -Crappie less than 10 inches in length must be released, and the total daily limit for black crappie is 25.